Vidium/h5utils/README.md

-# H5Utils
+# Ch5ampy

+Pronounced "champy".
 Collection of helper tools for reading or writing to h5 files using the h5py library.

 ## Description

-H5Utils provides a set of abstractions over h5py's (https://docs.h5py.org/en/stable/) objects for handling them as more commonly used objects.
+Ch5mpy provides a set of abstractions over h5py's (https://docs.h5py.org/en/stable/) objects for handling them as more commonly used objects.

 ### Pickle